natewatson999/node-virustotal/README.md

 * generatesSuricataAlertID : A string which asks Virustotal to only return results whose Suricata analysis of their packet activity contains this snort ID number.
 It can also be an integer, but this is discouraged.
 * hasTrafficWith : A URL, domain, or IP address which can be used to filter packet captures.
 * structurallySimilarTo : An MD5, SHA256, or SHA1 identifier of another file in the Virustotal database which asks Virustotal to only return results which are structurally similar to said file.
+* similarTo : An object with two member variables: score and hash. score is an int, and hash is an identier string.
+It basically states "find files that are similar to this one, with at least this degree of similarity.".
+* importHash : An MD5 hash which restricts the results to files whose imports, when hashed with MD5, match the given hash.
+* containsString : A string which restricts the results to files whose content contains a given string.
+* containsHexSequence : A string which restricts the results to files whose bytecode contains a given hexadecimal sequence.

 ### makePrivateConnection example
 ```